 Access is limited to 4 users at a time.

-Something About the Author Online brings comprehensive online access Gale's award-winning reference set, Something About the Author, the main series, and Something About the Author: Autobiography Series.
-Contains illustrated biographical profiles of children's authors and illustrators.
+Comprehensive full-text online access to Gale’s reference set, Something About the Author, the main series, and Something About the Author: Autobiography Series.
+Contains illustrated biographical profiles of children’s authors and illustrators, including citations of their works.
+Totals over 290 volumes, 20,000 entries and nearly 30,000 images.

 SPIN, which stands for Sponsored Programs Information Network, is an extensive research funding opportunity database.
 SPIN contains over 40,000 opportunities from more than 10,000 sponsors.
 With SPIN, you can: Access funding information online from any browser, organize grant information in one convenient place, gain access to the largest keyword list, allowing for greater flexibility in your searches, quickly locate Limited Submission Opportunities with Federal or non-Federal programs, and locate all types of funding information—Fed Business Opps / Federal Register Guide.

-Comprehensive, bibliographic and full-text database covering sport, physical fitness, exercise, sports medicine, sports science, physical education, kinesiology, coaching, training, sport administration, officiating, sport law & legislation, college & university sport, disabled persons, facility design & management, intramural & school sport, doping, health, health education, biomechanics, movement science, injury prevention rehabilitation, physical therapy, nutrition, exercise physiology, sport & exercise psychology, recreation, leisure studies, tourism, allied health, occupational health & therapy, public health
+Supports multiple Research Clusters.
+Comprehensive bibliographic and full-text database covering sports and sports medicine research.
+Topics include: physical fitness, exercise, sports medicine, sports science, physical education, kinesiology, coaching, training, sport administration, officiating, sport law and legislation, college and university sport, disabled persons, facility design and management, intramural and school sport, doping, health, health education, biomechanics, movement science, injury prevention rehabilitation, physical therapy, nutrition, exercise physiology, sport and exercise psychology, recreation, leisure studies, tourism, allied health, public health, occupational health and therapy.
+Content spans 1800 – present.
+Access is limited to 4 users at a time.
+Click here for a guide to this database

 Access is limited to 4 users at a time.